 \section{Conclusion}

-In this paper, we argued that, amid rising interest in giving AI agents access to cryptocurrencies as well as the smart contracts that transact them, it is important to understand that doing so likely creates new vectors of AI harm.
-After describing the unique features of cryptocurrencies and smart contracts that make this so, we laid out the particular new vectors of AI harm that could transpire if AI agents are given access to these technologies.
+In this paper, we argued that, amid rising interest in giving AI agents access to blockchain --- i.e., to cryptocurrencies as well as the smart contracts that transact them --- it is important to understand that doing so likely creates new vectors of AI harm.
+After describing the unique features of blockchain that make this so, we laid out the particular new vectors of AI harm that could transpire if AI agents are given access to it.
 We dubbed these AI agent \textit{Autonomy}, \textit{Anonymity}, and \textit{Automaticity}, and described each in detail.
-Finally, we concluded with a call for lines of technical research aimed at preventing and mitigating these potential harms and thereby making it safer to endow AI agents with cryptocurrencies and smart contracts.
+Finally, we concluded with a call for technical research aimed at preventing and mitigating these new vectors of AI harm, thereby making it safer to endow AI agents with blockchain access.